-Kirsten Laurin-Kovitz is the Director of the Strategic Security Sciences division.
-In this role, she leads 100+ scientists and engineers who are working to prevent, detect, and mitigate chemical, biological, radiological, nuclear, and cyber security threats through analytical assessments, applied research, technology development, and global engagement to promote peaceful uses of critical materials and technologies.
+Previously, Dr. Laurin-Kovitz was the Director of the Strategic Security Sciences Division.
+In this role, she led more than 100 scientists and engineers who worked to prevent, detect, and mitigate chemical, biological, radiological, nuclear, and cybersecurity threats through analytical assessments, applied research, technology development, and global engagement to promote peaceful uses of critical materials and technologies.

-Previously, Kirsten led the Nonproliferation Policy Support Group within the Center for Strategic Security of Argonne’s Global Security Sciences division, managing a team that combines expertise in science and engineering with the knowledge of nonproliferation policies and international affairs.
-They provide technical advisory services and conduct outreach for policy implementation including training export control enforcement personnel on strategic weapons of mass destruction–related commodities and nuclear authorities on implementation of the additional protocol.
+Dr. Laurin-Kovitz has more than 20 years of experience in nuclear reactor analysis, nuclear nonproliferation, and nuclear material safeguards.
+Before her directorship of the Strategic Security Sciences division, she led the Nonproliferation Policy Support Group within the Center for Strategic Security for Argonne’s Global Security Sciences division, where she managed a team that combined expertise in science and engineering with the knowledge of nonproliferation policies and international affairs.
+They provided technical advisory services and conducted outreach for policy implementation, including training export control enforcement personnel on strategic weapons of mass destruction–related commodities and nuclear authorities on implementation of the additional protocol.

-In addition to her technical work, Kirsten actively supports diversity and inclusion efforts primarily through Argonne’s Women in Science and Technology Program, which provides leadership and resources to promote the success of women in scientific and technical positions at Argonne.
-Kirsten was co-founder of Argonne’s Introduce a Girl to Engineering Day for middle-school girls.
+In addition to her technical work, Dr. Laurin-Kovitz actively supports diversity and inclusion efforts.
+She participates in Argonne’s Women in Science and Technology Program, which provides leadership and resources to promote the success of women in scientific and technical positions at Argonne.
+She was also the co-founder of Argonne’s Introduce a Girl to Engineering Day for middle-school girls.